legoat23/BSE_Template_Portfolio/index.md

 [![Sidarth R - First Milestone Video](https://res.cloudinary.com/marcomontalbano/image/upload/v1624029506/video_to_markdown/images/youtube--Z1HSOnt46i0-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=Z1HSOnt46i0 "Sidarth R - First Milestone Video"){:target="_blank" rel="noopener"}

+# Reflection

+Here, I will reflect on what I learnt about engineering and my thoughts on game development as a future career path.
+I learnt a lot about Engineering from my experiences with this project.
+From experiencing numerous bugs, I learnt that engineering is a process, and sometimes in engineering, things will go wrong.
+In these situations, it is your job to persevere and fix the bug.
+As far as my opinions on game development, I overall enjoyed it.
+I learnt that it could be a possible career path for me, especially if I decide to pursue Software Engineering.
+Initially, before starting my project, I was a little bit worried about how I was going to develop a game.
+I saw a lot of options in the Unity UI, and was a bit intimidated at first.
+However, after tweaking with a few options and finishing the project, I started to really enjoy using Unity.

 # Code

 **The code used for this game is below:**